-Choosing a wedding photographer is an intuitive process, and one that won’t happen overnight.
+Choosing a wedding photographer is an intuitive process and one that won’t happen overnight.
 As we tend to be constantly bombarded with visual stimulation from social media, it can be challenging to stay focused and follow the work of a select group of photographers that may interest you.

 With that, word of mouth is still one of the most reliable ways to find someone you’ll like and trust.
 It’s the old “birds of a feather flock together theory,” and it works.
-The shared interests, style and socio-economic backgrounds of the people in your circle means personal recommendations will carry far more weight than an unfamiliar vendor.
+The shared interests, style, and socio-economic backgrounds of the people in your circle mean personal recommendations will carry far more weight than an unfamiliar vendor.
 Even if that photographer doesn’t end up working with you for your wedding, referral based recommendations are an effective way to jumpstart the research process as you begin the planning process (this can be true for other vendors, as well).

 You and your mate will naturally be drawn to a photographer that shoots couples that may have similar characteristics – either themselves or the overall aesthetic of their wedding day.
-Taking the time to browse a photographer’s portfolio can be invaluable to finding the right fit.
-Make sure to look at the photos that are reflective of scenes most important to you.
+Taking the time to browse a photographer’s portfolio can be invaluable in finding the right fit.
+Make sure to look at the photos that are reflective of the scenes most important to you.
 If the ‘getting ready’ images are the ones you’ll treasure the most, see how they are shot amongst a few different wedding collections in the photographer’s portfolio.
-Likewise, if are the type that plans to replace traditional family portraits with more candids, see how the photographer approaches those shots.
+Likewise, if you are the type that plans to replace traditional family portraits with more candids, see how the photographer approaches those shots.

 Before you decide you’re ready to contact a photographer and talk numbers, take time to truly understand the wide range of photography budgets, and what you feel most comfortable spending.
 Sometimes people underestimate how much photography is going to cost so they go into their search with an unrealistically low number and spend months spinning their wheels trying to find someone “good” in that price point.

 As mentioned before, a photographer’s portfolio can be a great indicator of their specialty and of their budget.
 If you see a lot of weddings in the Hamptons, Napa Valley and Big Sur with extravagant florals, custom paper goods and calligraphy you can probably assume that photographer is starting between $6,000-$10,000.
-Then again if you see a more elopements, city-hall or DIY details, that photographer may start at $3,500.
+Then again if you see more elopements, city-hall, or DIY details, that photographer may start at $3,500.
 Of course, these are just examples – to give you a frame of reference.
 Also, think about the market.
 Larger city-based photographers will charge significantly higher rates than those who may be located in more rural areas.